Reclaiming industrial sites for reuse.

-The eligibility of a site is based on many factors, including the urgency of the project, the threat of contamination and the timeframe for cleaning the site up.
+Site eligibility is based on many factors, including the urgency of the project, the threat of contamination and the time frame for cleaning the site up.
 To be eligible for a loan, the applicant can’t be the one that caused the contamination, the site must have some near-term economic viability, it must result in net job creation or retention and it has to improve the existing conditions of the environment.